timarney/react-setup/README.md

       }
     })
 ```
-That's a 58 KB win.
+That's a 58 KB win -> because by default, React is in development mode.

+Facebook also recommends UglifyJS to completely remove the extra code present in development mode.

 https://twitter.com/timarney/status/715614327911395328